 In the early days, the source code of Unity was closed.
 Today many components of the engine are placed in separate packages, for which the source code is available.
 Also, access to internal parts of the engine is possible with the Enterprise License.

-To summarise, working with vehicle physics is a challenge itself.
+In summary, working with vehicle physics is a challenge itself.
 The possibility to immediately test your code and human-friendly error logging offered by Unity saves the day.
 It is essential for fast prototyping and developing a new vehicle physics engine.
-UE4 may be an option if you are looking for a base implementation of vehicle physics that you only want to modify a little.
+UE4 may be an option if you are looking for a base implementation of vehicle physics that you only want to modify just a little bit.

 The image below demonstrates how the standard vehicle implementation in PhysX can be investigated using the Visual Studio debugger.